Rufilla/meta-openai/README.md

 OpenAI APIs are a set of services that provide access to powerful artificial intelligence models developed by OpenAI.
 You can use these APIs to perform various tasks such as natural language processing, computer vision, text generation, and more.

+## What is the Davinci GPT 3.0 API?

+This API allows access to Davinci, a powerful AI model that can perform a variety of tasks such as text generation, text classification, and more.

 ## What is the ChatGPT API?

 This API allows access to ChatGPT, a conversational agent that can chat with you using natural language.
 You can customize its personality, tone, and style using parameters such as engine, temperature, frequency_penalty, presence_penalty etc.

-The API was officially released on 2nd March 2022 - so it's work in progress in this layer :-)
+The ChatGPT API was officially released on 2nd March 2022 - so it's work in progress in this layer :-)

 Please see the corresponding sections below for details.

-# Dependencies
+## Dependencies

-  URI: git://git.openembedded.org/meta-openembedded
+* URI: git://git.openembedded.org/meta-openembedded
-  branch: Langdale
+  * branch: Langdale
-  Add the meta-openembedded/meta-python layer to your build
+  * Add the meta-openembedded/meta-python layer to your build

-# Adding the meta-openai layer to your build
+## Adding the meta-openai layer to your build

 Run 'bitbake-layers add-layer meta-openai'

-# Using the GPT API
+# Using the Davinci GPT 3.0 API

 ### Getting the API key